Kairotic/liveloom/paper/paper.md

 \includegraphics{caroline.png}
 \caption{\label{caroline-result}Resulting weave}
 \end{subfigure}
-\caption{Live loom software interface and the woven result}
+\caption{Live Loom software interface and the woven result}
 \end{figure}

 It is humbling that this logical leap from draft to weave constitutes